 First, instead of paying the usual interest rate, you’ll pay a fixed monthly fee ranging between 0.61% to 1.17% per purchase.
 This may cost you less overall.

-It’s also a good way to pay off the balance within a reasonable time frame—with 24 months as the uppermost limit.
+Second, it’s a good way to pay off the balance within a reasonable time frame, with 24 months as the uppermost limit.
 If you only make minimum payments on a credit card balance, you could be paying off charges for far longer.

 Some American Express credit cards may have limited-time introductory offers with 0% Plan It fees.